British Rail Class 398: History

 The Wales & Borders rail franchise was awarded to KeolisAmey Wales in May 2018 and commenced on 14 October 2018.
 The franchise award included a requirement that the operator perform a full replacement of its fleets; as part of which process an order was placed with Stadler for delivery by 2023 of 36 tram-train units that would be capable of running on existing lines and also under battery power on the streets of Cardiff.

-All units are three cars and are able to be coupled together to form a six car unit.
-Each three car unit has a maximum passenger capacity of 256, units will have level boarding, space for bikes, wheelchairs and pushchairs.
-All seats will have access to plug and USB-A style sockets.
+All units are three-car and are able to be coupled together to form a six-car train.
+Each unit has a maximum passenger capacity of 256, and the units have level boarding, as well as space for wheelchairs, pushchairs and bicycles.
+All seats have access to three-pin AC and USB-A DC power sockets.

-The first unit to arrive in the UK was 398001, delivered from the Valencia works to the Rail Innovation & Development Centre in Melton, Leicestershire for testing on the Old Dalby Test Track.
+The first unit to arrive in the UK was 398001 in May 2022, delivered from the Valencia works to the Rail Innovation & Development Centre in Melton, Leicestershire for testing on the Old Dalby Test Track.

-The first unit was delivered to Taff's Well depot on 21 March 2023.
-TfW have stated that entry into service is planned for 2025.
+The first unit was delivered to Taffs Well depot on 21 March 2023.

+The first unit entered service on 23 June 2026, on services to Pontypridd and on the Cardiff Bay branch.

 Operator

-Transport for Wales

 Transport for Wales Rail Class 398 units will operate services on the Rhondda, Merthyr and Cardiff City lines, and the Cardiff Bay Branch.